Theobirmp/quintessential-task/readme.md

-App was made with Vite
+App was created with Vite

 Technologies/Libraries used in the SPA
 1)React